JAForbes/blog/posts/mithril-rewrite-streams.md

 - A consistent API for many different data structures makes switching easier/trivial.
 - A consistent API means you spend less time checking documentation and more time coding
 - Ramda + [Possible Lodash Support](https://github.com/lodash/lodash/issues/2406)
+- Not about ignoring data, about choosing the best structure for your data.

 Related Reading
 ---------------